kienD/ac-fe-guidelines/README.md

 This repo is a styling guide for frontend code on the AC project.
 Most of our styling rules are handled by eslint & prettier; those that aren't should be here.

-We follow most of the same formatting rules outlined in the [Liferay Frontend Guidelines](https://github.com/liferay/liferay-frontend-guidelines) repo but there are some differences.
+Our project generally adheres to the [Liferay Frontend Guidelines](https://github.com/liferay/liferay-frontend-guidelines/tree/master/general) but there are some differences.